Hand Washing Tips: Fighting COVID-19

 We won’t get into the nitty gritty of what soap is, but here is some further reading should you be curious.
 Now soap works because it helps to destroy the virus right on our hands.
 The soap and virus will attract each other, and the soap will find its way into the virus itself.
 After bleaching, it will begin to break down COVID-19s chemical bonds.
 This has the effect of literally pulling the virus apart.

-With the virus breaking up, it then becomes water soluble, and the soap/warm water combination will finally disintegrate the pesky virus.
-Now this all takes a little bit of time to happen, you can’t just slap some soap and water together and expect results.
-For maximum protection, you need proper hand washing technique.
+With the virus breaking up, it then becomes water-soluble, and the soap/warm water combination will finally disintegrate the pesky virus.
+Now, this all takes a little bit of time to happen, you can’t just slap some soap and water together and expect results.
+For maximum protection, you need a proper handwashing technique.

 Proper Hand Washing

 All the soap in the world isn’t going to help you if you completely botch the actual washing of your hands.
 To start, make sure you are using warm water, cold simply won’t do, wet your hands and apply some soap.
 Scrubs your hands thoroughly, for a minimum of 20 seconds, making sure to get your palms, fingers, between each finger, thumbs, and under your nails.
 There’s no need to scrub them raw, but you need to get every part of your hand.
 Each wrinkle and fold of skin included, lest some virus avoid extermination.